 Over the last year I’ve written about the effort to place an initiative on the California ballot to eliminate the state’s death penalty.
-On November 6,1 after a long and successful campaign, we finally have the chance to vote for the measure.
+On November 6, 1Or now, if you vote by mail. after a long and successful campaign, we finally have the chance to vote for the measure.
 Here are a few reasons to end capital punishment in California by voting yes on Prop.
 34:

 - Prop.
 34 will do exactly what it claims.
 Unlike other ballot measures that were funded by corporations or PACs and written to mislead voters, Prop.
 34 came from a true grassroots effort and has one simple and straightforward purpose: to replace the death penalty in California with life in prison without parole.
 If Prop.
 34 passes, capital punishment will no longer be an option for prosecutors, and all criminals currently on death row will have their sentences converted to life in prison.

 - Prop.
 34 will save taxpayer money.
 The non-partisan California Legislative Analyst’s Office 2More or less the state’s equivalent of the Congressional Budget Office. has concluded that passage of Prop.
 34 will save $100 million annually — eventually growing to $130 million annually — in trial and prison costs on the state and local level.
 To learn some of the details of how the death penalty wastes millions of dollars in California every year, please check out this blog post I wrote back in April.